30+ Best Cafes in Barcelona for Coffee, Matcha & Pastries

 Ugot Bruncherie

-Flamingo wallpaper, killer cheesecakes and French Toasts to die for.
+Flamingo wallpaper, killer cakes and French Toasts to die for.
 Go here for a wonderful atmosphere and a perfect brunch.
 On Saturdays and Sundays they do one-off cheesecakes that they announce in the morning on IG.
 Read my review here.

 Recommended: Any French Toast (I have a sweet spot for the one with banana and peanut butter) or shakshuka.